 Training and Intelligence: Those Who Learn Fast and Have Different Learning Styles

-They are both highly intelligent breeds so are both a pleasure to train but they are motivated in different ways.
+They are both highly intelligent breeds, so they are both a pleasure to train, but they are motivated in different ways.

 King Shepherd: Driven by Purpose